-The regular season may be on hold right now, but that doesn’t mean we still can’t talk baseball.
-Phillies Nation will still be taking an in-depth look at your favorite Phillies players.
+The 2020 regular season is scheduled to begin in late July, which means it’s finally time to talk some baseball!
+To prepare you for the season, Phillies Nation will be taking an in-depth look at all of your favorite players.
 Here’s a review of Adam Haseley’s 2019 season as well as what to expect from the Phillies center fielder in 2020.

 2019 Statline: 67 GP, 242 PA, 5HR, 26 RBIs, .266/.324/.396 85 OPS+, 0.9 fWAR

 Coming into 2019, MLB.com ranked Adam Haseley as the third-best prospect in the Phillies system.
 Expectations were high for the young outfielder from Florida, who was selected eighth overall by the Phillies in the 2017 draft.
 He began the season in Reading and was promoted to Lehigh Valley in late May.

 Ideally, the Phillies would have preferred if Haseley spent more time in the minors.
 More time was something the Phillies could not buy, as Andrew McCutchen went down with a season-ending ACL tear and Odubel Herrera was arrested just a week before Haseley’s call-up.

 He debuted June 4, 2019 in San Diego, earned his first major league hit the next day and found himself on the injured list by the end of the week with a groin strain.
 Haseley returned to action after the All-Star break and found his name on the lineup card on a regular basis.
 He held his own at the plate, slashing .286/.321/.468 in 81 plate appearances.

 After going on a hot streak from late-July to early-August, Haseley was sent back down to Triple-A for about a day after Jay Bruce returned and found himself back on the injured list almost immediately.
 Haseley ended the 2019 season with a .257 batting average and a .652 OPS in his final 155 plate appearances.